McGillFormulaElectric/TrackCurvatureDataProcessing/README.md

 track = t.createTrack ;

 7) a figure will be generated with calculated instantaneous radius and smoothed radius.
-If results are satisfactory save the track, try using a different filter parameter
+If results are satisfactory save the track, otherwise try using a different filter parameter